 During the lockdown period, public transport was made free for users to remove the risk of people handling tickets and spreading the virus.
 That meant the whole cost was covered by fuel tax, resulting in an extra $100 million taken out of the transport budget.
 The AA is hopeful that some of the Government’s Covid-19 recovery funds will help ease the impact on transport revenue but there could well be less in the transport kitty than previously planned for.

 That will have a ripple effect on future transport plans.
 Money that had been counted on may not be available, which could see projects that had been in the pipeline delayed or changed.
 With some major projects that are already under way (like the final sections of the Waikato Expressway), workers have been back on site since April, but because the wet winter months can make much of road construction impossible, timelines may be pushed out a lot further than the month or so lost under lockdown.

 There was no doubt many positives to transport during lockdown, but the negatives must be recognised as well.
 Perhaps the clearest learning to come from the experience is just how big an impact the ability to move from A to B has on all aspects of life.

-Reported by Barney Irvine and Dylan Thomsen for our AA Directions Spring 2020 issue
+Reported by Barney Irvine and Dylan Thomsen for our Win with AA Directions issue